trungleduc/specta/README.md

 ![Cell toolbar](./docs/images/specta-config.jpg)

-By opening the `Property Inspector` panel of JupyterLab and selecting the `Specta Cell Config` section, you can change the visibility of each cell as follows:
+By opening the `Property Inspector` panel of JupyterLab and selecting the `Specta Cell Config` section, you can change the display of each cell as follows:

 - `Show cell source`: use this toggle to show or hide the cell source code.
 Default to `false`
 - `Show output placeholder`: use this toggle to show or hide the output skeleton.
 Default to `true`
+- `Output size`: use this dropdown to select the size of the cell output.
+Default to `Small`

 ### Slides layout configuration